top of page

 Anne Spencer House & Garden

-This Queen Anne-style house was home to noted Harlem Renaissance poet Anne Spencer.
-Listed on the National Register of Historic Places and a two-time winner of the GCV’s Common Wealth Award.
+This Queen Anne-style house was the home of renowned Harlem Renaissance poet Anne Spencer.
+Listed on the National Register of Historic Places and a two-time GCV’s Common Wealth Award winner.

 1313 Pierce Street